Fellow Since 1999

 Rationing Kruti Samiti

-This profile was prepared when Leena Joshi was elected to the Ashoka Fellowship in 1999.
+This description of Leena Joshi's work was prepared when Leena Joshi was elected to the Ashoka Fellowship in 1999.

 Leena Joshi is creating a broad-based movement, led primarily by marginalized women, to reform the Indian government's centralized food subsidy system.
 She is seeking policy changes that will reduce corruption, make the system accountable to its beneficiaries, and result in more equitable and transparent food distribution.